awallef/cakephp-redis/README.md

-# cakephp-cache plugin for CakePHP
+# cakephp-redis plugin for CakePHP
 This plugin allows you cache and store data in redis engine

 ## Installation